Manufacture of engines and turbines, except aircraft, vehicle and cycle engines — Strategic Scorecard

 View LI01 attribute details

-• Impact: The industry faces moderate-low inertia, as extensive specialized storage is not universally required.
+• Impact: The industry faces moderate-high inertia, as specialized environmental control is a prerequisite for maintaining asset integrity.

 View LI02 attribute details

-• LI03 Infrastructure Modal Rigidity Risk Amplifier 4
+• LI03 Infrastructure Modal Rigidity Risk Amplifier 1 rule 4

 The transport of the largest engines and turbines (e.g., for power generation or marine propulsion) exhibits high modal rigidity, heavily relying on a limited global network of specialized infrastructure.
 This includes deepwater ports equipped with heavy-lift cranes (often exceeding 500-1,000 tons capacity), specialized barges, and pre-surveyed heavy-haul road networks.
 Disruptions to these critical assets, such as a single damaged bridge or port congestion, can cause project delays of weeks to months due to the extreme scarcity of viable alternative routes or facilities.
 While smaller engines have more options, the largest products define a significant portion of this industry's logistical rigidity.